ietf-wg-acme/acme/draft-ietf-acme-acme.md

 contact-based recovery schemes that achieve an appropriate level of risk using those contact channels.

+## Considerations for Domain Holders

+Domain holders should note that anyone who controls their DNS records can complete a validation challenge on their domain.
+This is especially relevant for dynamic DNS providers, who might assume that _acme-challenge is a perfectly fine subdomain for a customer to request.
+Those providers should ensure that all their domains are on the Public Suffix List.

 ## Denial-of-Service Considerations

 As a protocol run over HTTPS, standard considerations for TCP-based and